 YouTuber Daniel Howell broke the internet over this interesting tweet amid YouTube Pride 2021

-YouTuber and author Daniel Howell’s broke the internet— and it involved an interesting comment about coming out and furries.
+YouTuber and author Daniel Howell broke the internet— and it involved an interesting comment about coming out and furries.

 As he took us through the journey, he also had fans join him in real life as they showed him video querries from people who asked him about his first kiss with a guy, the pressures of his career and sexuality, and much more, which he answered without hesitation.